OSharpe001/1image-9hues.py/README.md

 # 1image-9hues.py
-Through PIL, Pytesseract, OpenCV, Numpy and ZipFile. . .
+Through PIL, Numpy and OpenCV. . .
-Parse through zip files to grab readable text and facial images.
-Through a search function, display all faces of particular files which contain the search keyword.
+Change and display an image in three ranges for each of the three hues (RGB).